OwnYourSpace/react-tech-test/README.md

 ## The Brief

-Own Your Space has been contacted by a prospective client, Last.FM, and they are looking to have their existing web app rebuilt with newer technology.
-Your task is to build an demo app that will "wow" them.
+Own Your Space has been contacted by a prospective client, Last.fm, and they are looking to have their existing web app rebuilt with newer technology.
+Your task is to build an demo app that will "wow" them, so we can win their business.

 The application should provide the following functionality:
  - have a search box